Winchester, Massachusetts: Public schools

 Winchester has five elementary schools (Ambrose, Lincoln, Lynch, Muraco, and Vinson-Owen) and one middle school, McCall Middle School.

-Considered one of Boston's elite public high schools, Winchester High School was founded in 1850; at the time it was part of present-day Lincoln elementary.
+Considered one of Boston's elite public high schools, Winchester High School was founded in 1850; at the time, it was part of present-day Lincoln Elementary.
 Winchester High was rebuilt in a different area in 1972, then renovated in 2017.

 Winchester public schools have achieved superior performances on the MCAS exams since their inception, and the district is consistently ranked by editorial reviews such as Boston Magazine as one of the best in Massachusetts.

 The Winchester High School sports teams were known as the "Sachems", a term that refers to people who have been appointed to represent a (native) nation in a meeting of a confederacy council.
-However, the mascot was removed in the year 2020 due to its offensive and stereotypical nature.
+However, the mascot was removed in 2020 due to its offensive and stereotypical nature.
 Their sports teams are now known as the "Red and Black", referring to the school's colors.

 For the 2018–2019 school year, Winchester public schools and Winchester Recreation developed the WRAP-AROUND program.
-A program designed to provide supervision for students who are dropped at school a bit early or who need to stay at school later on some days and was created to assist families with the school start time change for the next fall.
+This program was designed to provide supervision for students who are dropped at school early or who need to stay at school later, and to assist families with the school start time change for the next fall.
 Wrap-around care is offered at all five elementary schools for students in grades K–5, both before and after school.

 The teams practice and host home games at Knowlton Field.
-The Winchester Sports Foundation raises money through donations to maintain sports programs in the town and to give financial support, make sports programs accessible to all classes, meet costs of program expenses and preserve and promote the level of WHS sports programs.
+The Winchester Sports Foundation raises money through donations to maintain sports programs in the town, give financial support, make sports programs accessible to all classes, meet costs of program expenses, and preserve and promote the level of WHS sports programs.